MA:EUM

 Understand how others release their stress.

-I conducted survey and identified 6 common stress-relief methods:
+I conducted a survey with 12 participants and identified 6 common stress-relief methods they use most often:

 Key Insight

-People often need a private space to reflect before opening up to others.
-Journaling helps, but is hard to maintain.
-This inspired a solution using AI as a judgment-free conversation partner.
+Many people need a private space to reflect before opening up to others.
+While 42% turn to journaling, they often find it hard to maintain.
+This inspired a solution using AI as a consistent, judgment-free conversation partner to support emotional well-being

 1